 No matter what paint palette you choose, you need to apply it properly if it’s going to make the right impression.

 - Always choose quality paint.
 It will cost more, but its coverage will be more thorough and you won’t need as many coats.
 Plus, it will look beautiful and professional.

 - Use samples instead of paint chips.
 Paint chips give you a good start, but they aren’t big enough to give you the best effect, and the paint may end up looking slightly different once on the wall.
 Testing by painting samples directly on the wall will help you be sure you’re making the right decision.

 - Use professional techniques.
 Your potential home buyers are going to be turned off by shoddy work.
 Drips, uneven coverage, and mistakes look like your home is uncared for.
 If you’re a painting novice, it might be worth it to invest in a professional paint company who will leave your home looking move-in ready.

-New Life Painting in Lompoc can help you select the right color palette for your house style and neighborhood, and leave your home looking beautiful and professionally handled.
+New Life Painting can help you select the right color palette for your house style and neighborhood, and leave your home looking beautiful and professionally handled.
 Give us a call at (805) 937-9836, or contact us online for an estimate.